TheBossT910/AnimeTracker---Data-Parser/README.md

 * database.py -> Firebase
 * fetch_data.py -> grabs anime data
 * update_data.py -> uses fetch_data and database to get the new data and push the updates to Firebase (the file that connects everything together)

+## TODO
+* Figure out what data we want
+* Integrate anime-lists (https://github.com/Fribb/anime-lists) as a sub repo, and use it!